-Free wireless access is available in most areas of the library.
-The password is available at any service desk, and a library card is not required.
+Free wireless access is available in most areas of the library and grounds.
+The wifi network is SDL-WIFI, and no password or library card is required.

 Scanning is available, free of charge, at the color copier located near the circulation desk.

 Can’t find an item in our catalog?
 Try MeLCat!